-Appeal of Historic Review Board's Decision on Cottage Home Development November 7, 2017
+Appeal of Historic Review Board's Decision on Cottage Home Development December 6, 2017

-FILE NO.: AP 17-04: Appeal of Historic Review Board (HRB) conditional approval of five (5) cottage style homes in the Canemah Historic District (files MD 17-01, MD 17-02, MD 17-03, MD 17-04, MD 17-05, MD 17-06.
-OWNER / APPLICANT: Christopher Staggs 8903 Nordic Drive, Portland, OR 97223 LOCATION: Properties located in between 502 and 514 4th Ave., in the vicinity of 4th Ave. and Miller St., Clackamas County Map 3-1E-01AA Tax Lots 02200, 3600 and 03700 REQUEST: Friends of Canemah and Paul Edgar have appealed the HRB's granting a Certificate of Appropriateness for the construction of five (5) cottage style homes, with preservation incentives to adjustment the front, side, and rear setbacks, in the Canemah Historic District.
-REVIEWER: Carrie Richter, Deputy City Attorney Laura Terway, AICP, Community Development Director Christina Robertson-Gardiner, AICP, Senior Planner RECOMMENDATION: Make a tentative decision to deny the appeal and affirm the HRB's decision approving the application with conditions.
-Staff will return on December 6 with findings for adoption consistent with the Commission's deliberation and decision.
+FILE NO.: AP 17-04: Appeal of Historic Review Board (HRB) conditional approval of five

+(5) cottage style homes in the Canemah Historic District (files MD 17-01, MD

+OWNER / Christopher Staggs

+APPLICANT: 8903 Nordic Drive, Portland, OR 97223

+LOCATION: Properties located in between 502 and 514 4th Ave., in the vicinity of 4th Ave.

+and Miller St., Clackamas County Map 3-1E-01AA Tax Lots 02200, 3600 and of Appropriateness for the construction of five (5) cottage style homes, with preservation incentives to adjustment the front, side, and rear setbacks, in the Canemah Historic District.

+REQUEST: Friends of Canemah and Paul Edgar appealed the HRB's granting a Certificate conditions.

+DECISION: Deny the appeal and affirm the HRB's decision approving the application with